Time to read: 15 minutes

 A Strange Coincidence

-After a pleasant couple of hours chatting, we made our way back to the hotel as everyone was tired from the journey.
-It would be another early start and tomorrow would be the day we cast our eyes on the prize; Chomolungma, Mount Everest; the highest peak on planet earth!
+After a pleasant couple of hours chatting with the others, we made our way back to the hotel as everyone was tired from the journey.
+It would be another early start and tomorrow would be the day we cast our eyes on the prize; Chomolungma – Mother Goddess of the Earth.
+Mount Everest; the highest peak on planet earth!

-After a sumptuous breakfast (seriously, it was amazing) we boarded the minibuses for the final leg of the journey.
-Behind us the sandy red mountains stretched into the distance, and in front was a world of white underneath jagged peaks reaching to the heavens.
+After a sumptuous breakfast (seriously, it was amazing) we boarded the minibusses for the final leg of the journey.
+Behind us, the sandy red mountains stretched into the distance, and in front was a world of white underneath jagged peaks reaching to the heavens.

 Our first stop was at the entrance to the Chomolungma National Park where we had to queue up and show our permits for the border area (Everest spans both Tibet and Nepal).
 After 30 minutes or so we were back on the road and then embarked on a nauseating series of hairpin bends that seemed to go on, and on and on.

-Our driver thought it would be fund to try and “drift” round the corners (which were mostly without barriers).
-The ascent was rapid and with every turn we got higher and higher.
-I don’t know that altitude of the pass we started from, but within a few minutes it was a long way down.
+Our driver thought it would be fun to try and “drift” around the corners (which were mostly without barriers).
+The ascent was rapid and with every turn, we got higher and higher.
+I don’t know the altitude of the pass we started from, but within a few minutes, it was a very long way down!